IKIM-Essen/ClusterDocs/docs/course/class-01-safe-access.md

 By the end of this class you can:

 - explain the difference between your SSH private key and the server host key;
+- explain why an RCC browser passkey and an SSH key are different credentials;
 - verify that an SSH client is installed;
 - identify a suitable RCC public key without displaying the private key;
 - validate the RCC SSH configuration before connecting;